-My Tiramisu recipe is so quick, it’s pretty much instant!
+My individual Tiramisu recipe made with soft Amaretti cookies is so quick, it’s pretty much instant!
 No waiting for the cookies to soften.
 Read on how I did it!

 So Italian week continues and this time I bring to you something Dolce.
 What comes to mind mind when anyone thinks of a classic Italian dessert?
 Tiramisu, of course!
 Every Italian restaurant has it on the menu and it’s a frequent visitor to our house.